 We monitor our debt capital on the basis of our leverage covenants.
 As further discussed above, our ability to service or refinance our debt and to maintain compliance with our leverage covenants is dependent primarily on our ability to maintain or increase the Covenant EBITDA of our operating subsidiaries and to achieve adequate returns on our capital expenditures and acquisitions.
-For additional information regarding our debt, see note 13.
+For additional information regarding our debt, see note 12.

-(6) Derivative Instruments
+(5) Derivative Instruments

 In general, we seek to enter into derivative instruments to protect against (i) increases in the interest rates on our variable-rate debt and (ii) foreign currency movements with respect to borrowings that are denominated in a currency other than our functional currency.
 In this regard, we have entered into various derivative instruments to manage interest rate exposure and foreign currency exposure with respect to the U.S. dollar.
+We do not apply hedge accounting to our derivative instruments.
+Accordingly, changes in the fair values of our derivative instruments are recorded in realized and unrealized gains or losses on derivative instruments, net, in our consolidated statements of operations.